Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 ### Anchoring Effect

-The first information received creates an "anchor"—a starting point for all subsequent judgments.
+The first information received creates an "anchor" — a starting point for all subsequent judgments.
 If a person first learned an incorrect theory, they will interpret new data through the lens of those initial perceptions.

 Aristotelian physics dominated for two thousand years precisely because it became the "anchor" for understanding the world.
 Even as contradicting observations accumulated, they were explained within the old paradigm.